Alhammoud/gatsby-blog/src/pages/2018-08-08-start-your-own-internet-business-with-react-part-1/index.md

 1. A GraphQL server (An Express server running in AWS Lambda - Node v8 environment)
 1. A database of some sort (either Key:Value store such as DynamoDB/RethinkDB or traditional, like Postgres)
 1. A 'Server-side rendering' server (The React app running in AWS Lambda - Node v8 environment)
-1. The Static resources - sitting in an S3 bucket, send to your users via a CloudFront CDN (which also conveniently provides you with free SSL certificates!)
+1. The Static resources - sitting in an S3 bucket, sent to your users via a CloudFront CDN (which also conveniently provides you with free SSL certificates!)

-On the payment side of things, we'll add a GraphQL resolver that talks to Stripe, but more on that later.
+On the payment side of things, we'll add a GraphQL resolver that talks to Stripe, but that'll be covered in a later blog post.

 To begin, we're going to use Razzle.
 It's like Create-react-app, but for server-side rendering.